 Ages ago, there was life in you …

 Every attic is mad in the eyes of them, yet they are the ones who build it.

 Was it yours or mine?

 Yet, you are the one, the tamed lioness who saved me

 And now, I want to go back and say everything that

 I didn ‘t in time.
 Isn ‘t it too late to wander on

 The dusty cracking floor and come close to your

 floor-to-ceiling window where you watch others?

-If I only opened it and pull you out from the attic.
+If only I had opened it and pulled you out from the attic.